Paul Richards (baseball): Baseball playing career

 Born in Waxahachie, Texas, Richards began his professional baseball career in the minor leagues as an infielder in 1926 at the age of 17.
 In a baseball oddity, Richards pitched with both hands in a minor-league game on July 23, 1928, for the Muskogee Chiefs of the Class C Western Association against the Topeka Jayhawks.
 Called to the pitcher's mound from his shortstop position, he pitched both right-handed and left-handed in a brief appearance, including facing a switch hitter, which briefly resulted in both pitcher and batter switching hands and batter's boxes, respectively, until Richards broke the stalemate by alternating hands with each pitch, regardless of where the batter positioned himself.
 Later in his minor league career, he became a catcher.

 After playing for seven years in the minor leagues, he made his major league debut at the age of 23 with the Brooklyn Dodgers on April 17, 1932.
-Richards' contract was then purchased by the Minneapolis Millers of the American Association in June 1932.
+Richards's contract was then purchased by the Minneapolis Millers of the American Association in June 1932.
 In 78 games with Minneapolis, he posted a .361 batting average and, he was subsequently purchased by John McGraw's New York Giants in September 1932.

 With the Giants, Richards served as a reserve catcher working behind Gus Mancuso for the 1933 season.
-Richards' future managing style was influenced by his time spent playing for Giants manager Bill Terry.
+Richards's future managing style was influenced by his time spent playing for Giants manager Bill Terry.
 Terry's no-nonsense style of managing that concentrated on pitching and defense, made an impact on Richards.
 The Giants went on to win the 1933 World Series however, Richards did not get to play in the post-season.
 After Richards batted just .160 in 1934, he was traded in May 1935 to Connie Mack's Philadelphia Athletics.
 He caught the majority of the Athletics' games in 1935 before being traded to the Atlanta Crackers for pitcher Al Williams in November.

 Richards was already showing a keen baseball mind as Atlanta's catcher in 1936 when he helped turn around pitcher Dutch Leonard's career.
 After three seasons in the major leagues with the Brooklyn Dodgers, Leonard had been sent back to the minor leagues where he played with Richards in Atlanta.
 Richards encouraged him to throw a knuckleball and, within two years, Leonard was back in the major leagues with the Washington Senators, where he became a 20-game winner in 1939.
 Richards played for the Crackers from 1936 to 1942.
 From 1938 to 1942, he served as a player–manager for the Crackers.
 Richards led the Crackers to the pennant in 1938 and The Sporting News named him as minor league manager of the year.